16 Places to Find Greater Boston’s Most Delicious Cookies

 Bring a big appetite, because this West Roxbury shop sells cookies by the pound.
 Take note from the regulars and stock up on the favorite brambles cookie, which is a raspberry-filled delight similar to a European tea cookie (though it pairs just as well with an extra-large Dunkin’ iced coffee as it does with an afternoon cup of Earl Grey).
 Don’t skip the stellar snickerdoodle either, or the gingersnaps that come with just the right bite of spice.
 The bakery offers free delivery within West Roxbury, though if you’re driving there from elsewhere in town, try not to polish off all the pecan shortbread (another must-try) before you get home.

-1884 Centre St., Boston, 617-327-8427, sugarbakery.net.
+1884 Centre St., West Roxbury, Boston, 617-327-8427, sugarbakery.net.

 Top Shelf Cookies

 After years of selling her cookies to restaurants and retailers, in 2021 baker Heather Yunger finally opened a brick-and-mortar shop for her aptly named Top Shelf Cookies.
 It’s always a treat to swing by the Dorchester store and pick up standby-favorite flavors such as Green Monster Mint, a Fenway-inspired dark chocolate cookie spotted with green mint chips, or Boston Lager Chocolate Chip, infused with Boston-born Sam Adams brews.
 If you’re the type to appreciate a pleasant surprise, though, sign up for the Cookie of the Month Club, which sends a dozen unexpected delights to your door every month.